alexander34ro/chimera-framework-file-support/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 [![codecov](https://codecov.io/gh/goFrendiAsgard/chimera-framework/branch/master/graph/badge.svg)](https://codecov.io/gh/goFrendiAsgard/chimera-framework)
 <a href="https://gitter.im/chimera-framework?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge"><img src="https://badges.gitter.im/Join Chat.svg" alt="Gitter"></a>

+### Updated version of the Chimera Framework for use in orchestrating the Affinity Platform

+** Enhanced with support for image/video streaming **

 Chimera-Framework is a language agnostic framework for standalone and distributed computing.
 Chimera-Framework is written in `Node.Js`.
 As a component based software engineering framework, Chimera-Framework allows you to orchestrate several components to achieve a greater goal.
 The components can be written in any programming language.
 Even an executable binary file can also serve as component.